dan-nadler/dan-nadler.github.io/_posts/2017-01-23-analyzing-data.markdown

 With all of that out of the way, what are we looking at?

-The oscilations in the chart are caused by the heating system overshooting its target temperature, and then waiting for the temperature to fall a certain amount bewfore coming back on.
+The oscillations in the chart are caused by the heating system overshooting its target temperature, and then waiting for the temperature to fall a certain amount before coming back on.

 The long decline in the middle of the chart is night-time, when I'm asleep, and the thermostat is set to 60 or 62 degrees.